MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

   0.0f);                    // layerDepth
 ```

-In the code above, we have adjust the *origin* parameter to use the center point of the texture.
-This will be the origin point at which it will now rotate from.
-It is also the origin point at which it is rendered from, so we no longer need to subtract half the logo width and height from the *position* parameter.
-After making this change, if we run the game now, we'll see it drawn correctly rotated 90° and centered on the game window.
+We have moved the texture's origin point to its center, which now serves as both the rotation point and render position.
+This not only corrects the point or rotation, but also eliminates the need to offset the position by half the logo's dimensions.
+Running the game now shows the logo properly centered and rotated 90°.

 <figure><img src="./images/logo-rotated-centered.png" alt="Figure 4-11: The MonoGame logo drawn rotated 90° and centered on the game window."><figcaption><p><strong>Figure 4-11: The MonoGame logo drawn rotated 90° and centered on the game window.</strong></p></figcaption></figure>